iCliniq Logo

 Hello doctor,

-I just went to my general practitioner due to recently having some issues with shortness of breath and an odd sensation in my heart area.
-I suspected it was nothing but went in anyways just to be sure.
-The sensation in my heart area is not at all painful, but just a sensation of "fullness" or "tightness".
-I got an EKG done, and the results said I have a "minor interior repolarization disturbance, consider ischemia, LV overload or aspecific change. flat or low negative T in AVF with negative T in III".
-I am a 29 year old male in generally good shape.
-I smoked for about 10 years but quit two years ago.
-I still smoke marijuana daily.
-Also, about eight years ago, I had a root canal done, and it has now re-infected twice.
-I am scheduled for an apicoectomy next month to deal with the asymptomatic infection.
-I only mention this as I am worried that maybe the untreated infection could have spread from the root of the tooth to my heart?
-Also, I live at 7,000 feet elevation which I am sure does not help the shortness of breath, but have lived here about six years.
-I am currently very nervous thinking I have a serious issue.
-Can anyone tell me what these results mean?
-My general practitioner referred me to a cardiologist but I do not want to be a nervous wreck until I hear from them.
+I am a 29-year-old male in generally good shape.
+I smoked for about ten years but quit two years ago, and I still smoke marijuana daily.
+Additionally, about eight years ago, I had a root canal that has since re-infected twice.
+I am scheduled for an apicoectomy next month to address the asymptomatic infection.
+I mention this because I am worried that the untreated infection could have spread from the root of my tooth to my heart.
+I also live at an elevation of 7,000 feet, which may contribute to my shortness of breath, although I have lived here for about six years.
+I am currently feeling very anxious about potentially having a serious issue.
+Can anyone help me understand what these results mean?
+My general practitioner referred me to a cardiologist, but I do not want to be a nervous wreck until I hear from them.

 Hello,